 Furthermore, for high-rise buildings built to cater to the growing population with more housings, the less affordable ones will increase in numbers, eventually creating inequality worse than it already is.

 High-rise buildings allow density by maximising the use of land they are built on.
 But when a building is too high, the glass windows will not be able to sustain too much sun and too much wind.
 They also cannot be opened, and they neither keep excessive heat out nor desirable heat in.

 Therefore, the building will require huge amounts of energy for heating, ventilating, and air-conditioning to survive.

 After too much energy is used, what comes next is more threatening: climate change.

 Is it still about a having a landmark?

 Petronas Twin Towers KLCC has been not only Kuala Lumpur’s landmark, but all of Malaysia’s for over two decades.
-Tourists who come to the country will normally find it a waste not taking photos with the skyscraper looming in the background.
-It’s a proof that they have been to Malaysia.
+Tourists who come to the country will normally find it a waste not to take photos with the skyscraper looming in the background.
+It’s proof that they have been to Malaysia.

 Landmark is defined as an object or a feature that makes a place recognisable.
 It is also an event or discovery that establishes a place’s historic and significant values.